 Tilth Producers Annual Conference

-Masumoto is a third generation Japanese-American farmer in the central valley of California.
-His messages about living better by paying close attention to nature, knowing our neighbors, and valuing the process as much as the product are very compelling to his readers.
-He is the the author of seven books, including the acclaimed “Epitaph for a Peach”, and his latest, “Wisdom of the Last Farmer”, and is also a regular columnist for the Sacramento Bee newspaper.
+Masumoto Family Farm is a 4th generation certified organic farm in California’s Central Valley.
+Mas is the author of seven books, including the acclaimed “Epitaph for a Peach”, and his latest, “Wisdom of the Last Farmer”, and is also a regular columnist for the Sacramento Bee newspaper.

 The 2012 Conference Audio is now archived in our library.
 To listen to audio files or review workshop offerings please visit our library.